the-aerospace-corporation/brainblocks/README.md

 ## Introduction

 BrainBlocks is a framework developed by [The Aerospace Corporation](http://aerospace.org) for building scalable Machine Learning (ML) applications using principles derived from theories about the brain.
 It leverages the properties of binary representations, vectors of 1s and 0s, to form a "cortial language" where hierarchies of blocks can share information with one another using a universal communication standard.
-The design of BrainBlocks represents the practical experience gained from solving machine learning problems using a [Hierarchical Temporal Memory](https://numenta.com/assets/pdf/biological-and-machine-intelligence/BAMI-Complete.pdf) (HTM) -like approach.
-Please see our [extended documentation](docs/extended_readme.md) for more detailed information on BrainBlocks.
+The design of BrainBlocks represents the practical experience gained from solving machine learning problems using a [Hierarchical Temporal Memory](https://numenta.com/assets/pdf/biological-and-machine-intelligence/BAMI-Complete.pdf) (HTM) like approach.

-BrainBlocks is a Python 3 library wrapped around a C++ backend.
-Currently it only operates on a single CPU thread, but plans are in the works for multi-threaded, GPU-accelerated, and FPGA-accelerated algorithms.
+BrainBlocks is a Python 3 library wrapped around a single-thread C++ backend.
+Earlier versions were GPU or FPGA accelerated, and we plan to return parallelization to BrainBlocks.

 BrainBlocks is designed to be: